Jagadeepram/linear-equation-solver-DE1-SoC/README.md

 # linear_equation_solver_DE1_SoC
-Design Accelerate Linear Equation System Solver on DE1-SoC development Board
+Design and Accelerate Linear Equation System Solver on DE1-SoC development Board

 A set of linear integer equations are solved and accelerated on DE1-SoC board.
 The solver is designed as software solver using resources only from MCU and as hardware solvers also